Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 And I think it does provide sort of some kind of guardrails.
-But what I would put right at the of the list, I think more important than structures and processes, is culture within governance.
+But what I would put right at the top of the list, I think more important than the structures and processes, is culture within governance.
 Because ultimately governance is about people and it's about relationships between people.

 00:11:04